 Experimenting is always good with iPhoneography, and there are a wealth of apps to help you in this area.

 4. Watch Your Exposure

-In order to maximize the tonal range of your B&W photos, pay close attention to the exposure setting on your iPhone.
+In order to maximize the tonal range of your black and white picture, pay close attention to the exposure setting on your iPhone.
 This is easiest done with any number of camera replacement apps that allow you to set the exposure point separate from the focal point.
 As long as you are not trying to capture a moving subject, take a moment to adjust the exposure point so that you end up with an evenly exposed image with little to no washed-out highlights.

 It is next to impossible to bring any detail out of overexposed areas when editing.
 If in doubt, it’s better to slightly underexpose your image as it is possible to bring out the highlights by increasing brightness and contrast while retaining all of the image details.
 If you underexpose too much, you will have a problem similar to overexposure in that the shadows will not yield any detail no matter how much you raise the brightness of those areas.

 As it turns out, the most important iPhone camera features are completely hidden from regular iPhone users.
 That's why we created this free video revealing 7 hidden iPhone camera features that every photographer should use.
 Click here to watch this video.